raghu-sanikommu/resumeker/README.md

 > All Resume templates in _.doc_ and _.pdf_ formats are available in _**resume-templates**_ folder of this repository.

-Your website is now **live on web** which can be accessed by anyone in the **world** and time has arrived to get your hands dirty by taking data from users and put them back onto Resume Templates chosen by them.
+Your website is now **live on web** which can be accessed by anyone in the **world** and time has arrived to get your hands dirty by taking data from users and putting them back onto Resume Templates chosen by them.
 With no more delay lets quickly get that job done.

 * Form submissions and data extraction here happens in real time.
 * Once the user submits the form, all that data will be available in _'**Form Submissions**'_ section of your website on Netlify platform. _(Special Thanks to Netlify for their amazing features)_